StormSurge95/Bitburner-Scripts/README.md

 # Bitburner-Scripts
-Just a simple repository of scripts for use within the open-source game Bitburner https://store.steampowered.com/app/1812820/Bitburner/
+Just a simple repository of scripts for use within the open-source game Bitburner<br/>
+https://store.steampowered.com/app/1812820/Bitburner/

 # Liability